vishwath96/ChatWithResume/README.md

 ### Getting Started

 1. **Installation**: Clone the repository and install the necessary dependencies using the requirements.txt file.
+Additionally, execute the additional_requirements.py script to ensure all essential components are properly installed and configured.

 2. **Data Preparation**: Organize all the resume (pdfs) you have into a directory/folder.